tentakelfabrik/crispy-css/README.md

 ### button

-Styles for Button.
+Styles for Buttons.

 ### icon

-Basic Styles for SVG-Icons.
+Styles to use SVG as Icons.

 ### list

-Additional Styles for lists, also Modificators for horzizonal lists.
+Additional Styles for Lists and modificators.

 ### heading